-I've blogged and spoken about Google Analytics quite a bit over the past several years, usually focusing on the amazing reporting and tracking features it offers and how businesses can use it to take their websites and marketing strategies to the next level.
-And while Google Analytics remains an invaluable tool, it doesn't come without its share of imperfections.
+I’ve blogged and spoken about Google Analytics quite a bit over the past several years, usually focusing on the amazing reporting and tracking features it offers and how businesses can use it to take their websites and marketing strategies to the next level.
+While Google Analytics remains a valuable tool, it doesn’t come without its share of imperfections.

 I recently had a client who had some content on their website picked up by Buzzfeed.
 Great!
 Shortly after that article was picked up, I headed over to Google Analytics to watch the traffic pour in.
 Much to my surprise, Buzzfeed was nowhere to be found in their traffic sources.
 Yet, the article that was picked up was receiving thousands of visits daily.
 After some further analysis, I discovered that all of this Buzzfeed traffic was being reported as direct traffic instead of social or referral traffic as I expected.
 How come?

 Most people assume direct traffic comes from those users who type your website URL in directly or click on a saved bookmark link.
 In other words, the users didn’t arrive at your site by clicking a link on some other website or search engine.
 Well it turns out that the term “direct traffic” is used pretty loosely within Google Analytics.

 If Google Analytics is unable to determine where a visitor came from before arriving at your website, then that visitor gets grouped in with direct traffic.
 This might occur when:

 - A users types in your website URL directly.

 - A users clicks on a saved bookmark that takes them directly to your website.